India adviser blames Fitch revision on "herd mentality"

-NEW DELHI (Reuters) - India’s chief economic adviser Kaushik Basu on Monday said “herd mentality” of ratings agencies led to Fitch’s revision of India’s rating outlook to negative from stable, but added that the review was not surprising.
+NEW DELHI, June 18 (Reuters) - India’s chief economic adviser Kaushik Basu on Monday said “herd mentality” of ratings agencies led to Fitch’s revision of India’s rating outlook to negative from stable, but added that the review was not surprising.

 “There is a lot to be done and the next six months will be crucial,” Basu said while addressing journalists at the Foreign Correspondents’ Club in New Delhi.
 “The whole statement of Fitch is a pretty positive statement.”